islandora-interest-groups/Islandora-ISLE-Interest-Group/README.md

 ## How to Join
 * ISLE IG meetings are open to everybody!
-* 3:00pm EDT onthe second Wednesday of the month
+* 3:00pm EDT on the second Wednesday of the month
 * Zoom: <https://mtholyoke.zoom.us/j/813610519>
 * Agenda: [bit.ly/isle-meeting](https://bit.ly/isle-meeting)
-* Next Meeting: See [/meetings](https://github.com/islandora-interest-groups/Islandora-ISLE-Interest-Group/tree/master/meetings) for a list of future dates + times
 * Subscribe to the [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle) for updates, meeting announcements, and technical support

 ## Meeting Roles